 (14) Except as provided in OAR 410-141-3800, CCOs shall coordinate a member’s care outside the CCO’s service area or, when medically necessary specialty care is not available in Oregon, out-of-state care.
 CCOs shall coordinate member care even when services or placements are outside the CCO service area.
 Temporary placements by the Authority, Department, or providers who are responsible for health service placements for services including residential placements, may be located outside the service area; however, the CCO shall coordinate care while in placement and discharge planning for return to the home CCO.
 For out of service area placements, an exception shall be made for the member to retain home CCO enrollment while the member’s placement is a temporary residential placement elsewhere. (a) CCOs shall, prior to discharge, coordinate care in accordance with a member’s discharge plan when the member returns to their home CCO; or

-(b) If a member loses Medicaid coverage while in an episode of care, the care coordinator will continue to manage the member’s care until Medicaid coverage resumes.
+(b)

 (15) CCOs shall coordinate and authorize care, including instances when the member’s medically appropriate care requires services and providers outside the CCO’s contracted network, in another area, out-of-state, or a unique provider specialty not otherwise contracted.
 The CCO shall pay for the services and treatment plan as a non-participating provider pursuant to OAR 410-120-1295.
 Authorization of services shall reflect rules outlined in OAR 410-141- 3835 CCO Service Authorization.